-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the (defrost) or (floor/defrost) position.
-Temperature and/or fan speed can also be increased to improve clearing. - To reduce humidity build up inside the vehicle: do not drive with the system off or with recirculated air engaged. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.
+- To reduce fog build-up on the windshield during humid weather, select (1) (defrost) or (1) (floor/defrost).
+Temperature and/or fan speed can also be increased to improve clearing. - To reduce humidity build-up inside the vehicle: do not drive with the system off or with recirculated air engaged. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."

-- To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out." - If you are driving during extreme high ambient temperatures and idling for extended periods of time in gear, it is recommended to run the A/C in the MAX A/C position, adjust the blower fan speed to the lowest setting and put the vehicle's transmission into the P (Park) position to continue to receive cool air from your A/C system. - For maximum cooling performance (Max A/C):
+If you are driving during extreme high ambient temperatures and idling for extended periods of time in gear, it is recommended to run the A/C in the MAX A/C position, adjust the blower fan speed to the lowest setting and put the vehicle's transmission into the P (Park) position to continue to receive cool air from your A/C system.

+For maximum cooling performance (MAX A/C):

-Max A/C mode:
+MAX A/C mode:

-- Move the temperature control to the coolest setting. - Set the fan to the highest speed initially, then adjust to maintain comfort.

-Panel ( ; ) and panel/floor ( ; ) modes:

-- Move the temperature control to the coolest setting. - Select A/C and recirculated air ( ).
-Use recirculated air with A/C to provide colder airflow. - Set the fan to the highest speed initially, then adjust to maintain comfort. - To aid in side window defogging/demisting in cold weather: - 1.
-Select 🕻 . - 2.
+- Move the temperature control to the coolest setting. - Set the fan to the highest speed initially, then adjust to maintain comfort. - \overleftrightarrow (Panel) and \checkmark (panel/floor) modes: - Move the temperature control to the coolest setting. - Select A/C and (cecirculated air).
+Use recirculated air with A/C to provide colder airflow. - Set the fan to the highest speed initially, then adjust to maintain comfort.

+To aid in side window defogging/demisting in cold weather:

+- 1. Select 🎜 (panel/floor). - 2.
 Select A/C. - 3.
 Adjust the temperature control to maintain comfort. - 4.
 Set the fan speed to the highest setting. - 5.
 Direct the outer instrument panel vents towards the side windows.